Last updated: Sep-26-2023

-Upload presets enable you to centrally define a set of asset upload options which can be applied to assets as they are uploaded to your account.
+Upload presets enable you to centrally define a set of asset upload options which can be applied to assets as they are uploaded.
 By pre-defining these options, you can maintain the uniformity and compliance of your assets.

 Common settings you can define in an upload preset include: